boddicker/boddicker.github.io/about.md

 ---
 <blockquote>
   <p>
     The reality is that expert performance requires an effortful commitment to learning.
 The perfect practice that makes perfect is sustained by a laboring instinct and a drive to reach perfection.
 But what sustains that laboring instinct?
   </p>
-<footer><cite title=“Brett Steenbarger”>Brett Steenbarger, “Enhancing Trader Performance”</cite></footer>
+  <footer><cite title="Brett Steenbarger">Brett Steenbarger, "Enhancing Trader Performance"</cite></footer>
 </blockquote>

 Hi,